-- When the Idle screen displays, press the Menu soft key, then select My Stuff → Tools → Calendar. - Press the Options soft key, then select Create → Anniversary to use the following options: - Title: enter a title for this occasion (up to 15 characters). - Details: enter details for the occasion (up to 100 characters). - Date: enter a date for this anniversary to begin. - Alarm: allows you to set an alarm for this event.
-Press the () key to select this option.
+- When the Idle screen displays, press the Menu soft key, then select My Stuff → Tools → Calendar. - Press the Options soft key, then select Create → Anniversary to use the following options: - Title: enter a title for this occasion (up to 15 characters). - Details: enter details for the occasion (up to 100 characters). - Date: enter a date for this anniversary to begin.

+- Alarm: allows you to set an alarm for this event.
+Press the (iv) key to select this option.
 Once selected, all remaining alarm settings are enabled. - Before: allows you to set the amount of time (day, week) before your appointment, you wish the alarm to sound. - Alarm Time: allows you to enter a time for the alarm to begin notifying you of the occasion.
-Use the Right Navigation key to select am or pm. - Alarm Tone: allows you to choose an alarm tone.
-Once highlighted, press the () key to select this audio file. - Repeat Every Year: allows you to set whether this entry is repeated on a yearly basis.
-Press () to select this option. - When you have finished, press (3) to save this new anniversary entry.
+Use the Right Navigation key to select AM or PM. - Alarm Tone: allows you to choose an alarm tone.
+Once highlighted, press the $\overleftarrow{\text{ork}}$ key to select this audio file. - Repeat Every Year: allows you to set whether this entry is repeated on a yearly basis.
+Press (in this option. - 3.
+When you have finished, press (ink) to save this new anniversary entry.